 Mesothelioma is named for where it develops in the body, with 3 types potentially affecting women:

-- Peritoneal Mesothelioma: Develops in the lining of the abdomen (peritoneum) and accounts for most of the cases in women.
+- Peritoneal Mesothelioma: Forms in the lining of the abdomen (peritoneum) and accounts for most of the cases in women.
 Many women exposed to asbestos through talc-based powders are diagnosed with this type.

 - Pleural Mesothelioma: The most common overall type, pleural mesothelioma forms in the lining of the lungs (pleura).
 Women may be exposed indirectly, oftentimes from washing a spouse’s dusty work clothes.